tradewright/ibapi-tools/ContractInspector/readme.md

    API call.
 The market depth data is displayed in real-time in separate grids for bids and asks.

-To install, simply download the relevant .zip file from the [Releases](../Releases) section and extract the files to a folder of your choice.
+To install, simply download the relevant .zip file from the [Releases](Releases) section and extract the files to a folder of your choice.
+Alternatively clone the repository to your computer and build it using Visual Studio 15 or Visual Studio 17 from the ContractInspector.sln solution file in the ContractInspector folder.

 To run, start the ContractInspector.exe file.